Unboxed-Software/solana-course/content/token-swap.md

 ...
 ```

 Once we have the addresses of the accounts where the tokens are or will actually be stored, we will want to check if there is an `Associated Token Account` created for the pool token by using the `getAccountInfo` RPC method from the first module.
-This function will return an `AccountInfo` struct if it exits or `null` if not, if it is `null` we create an instruction to create the account and add it to our transaction.
-Then, we can serialize the user’s input in to a buffer with a `serialize` function that has already been implemented similarly to how we serialized our instruction data in previous demos.
+This function will return an `AccountInfo` struct if it exits or `null` if not.
+If `null` is returned, we create an instruction to create the account and add it to our transaction.
+Then, we can serialize the user’s input into a buffer with a `serialize` function that has already been implemented similarly to how we serialized our instruction data in previous demos.
 Then, we will construct our array of `AccountInfo’s`.

 ```tsx
 ...